Solar panel installation costs generally range from $15,477 to $30,955 in West Virginia.

 - Seasonal production variations

-- Potential roof leaks
+- Risk of roof leaks if improperly installed

 - Possible net metering rate changes

-Benefits of solar panels in West Virginia
+Compare solar companies in West Virginia

 - Better for the environment: Traditional energy sources like coal and natural gas release carbon dioxide and other harmful pollutants into the air.
 Solar panels generate electricity from sunlight, a clean and renewable energy source.
 Installing solar panels on your roof helps the environment primarily by reducing greenhouse gas emissions and dependence on fossil fuels.